Victims of domestic violence face uphill battle for protection in Russia

 "I don't think I would have made it on my own," she said.

-The pastel-coloured, two-storey building welcomes visitors with a fountain whose gently falling water is meant to soothe nerves.
+The pastel-colored, two-storey building welcomes visitors with a fountain whose gently falling water is meant to soothe nerves.
 The shelter's psychologists run therapy classes to help the women overcome their fear.

 "I was under so much stress, terrified, it's hard to express," said Amina, 57, who spent four years moving from one home to another with her five-year-old grandson, Islam, who has not spoken since his mother was killed in a family conflict.